blaze1402/100-days-of-code/log.md

 **Thoughts**  It is a good way to use query and insert method via PetProvider method.
 It makes the app faster and cleaner.

 **Link(s) to work** [Pets App](https://github.com/blaze1402/Pets)

+### Day 12: April 13, 2021

+**Today's Progress**: Added update method and delete method to update and delete data from the database while also adding data validation.

+**Thoughts**  It is a good way to use update and delete method while adding data validation to prevent bad data from entering our database.

+**Link(s) to work** [Pets App](https://github.com/blaze1402/Pets)